web-tools42/replit-desktop/README.md

 ### `build`

-Uses webpack to create a JavaScript build of the app for production.
+Uses gulp to create a JavaScript build of the app.

 ### `build:run`

 Runs the production build of the website.

-### `build:ts`
+### `build:tsc`

 Use the typescript compiler to produce a ts-out directory of a js copy of src.
-Also running `build:ts:static` and `ts:start`

-### `build:ts:static`

-Copying the static non-ts files into the ts-out folder.

-### `ts:start`

-Start the electron process in ts-out.

 ## Acknowledgements